-Spanning from 2000-2011, Harkness’ cross-section paintings occupy a special place in her oeuvre and operate on many levels.
+Spanning from 2000-2011, Harkness’s cross-section paintings occupy a special place in her oeuvre and operate on many levels.
 Not only are the architectural cutaways a formal device that give her storytelling some level of veracity and structure, they also help heighten the psychological states of her characters and catalyze their complicated narratives.

-These cross-sections, which present Harkness’ macro and micro views of history–both visually and emotionally–are all linked by her attempt to portray public triumphs and personal weaknesses in an irrational world.
+These cross-sections, which present Harkness’s macro and micro views of history–both visually and emotionally–are all linked by her attempt to portray public triumphs and personal weaknesses in an irrational world.

-Hilary Harkness, who exhibits with the Mary Boone Gallery in New York City, is a graduate of the University of California-Berkeley and holds a Master of Fine Arts from the Yale University School of Art Hilary splits her time between New York City and New England.
-Her work has been exhibited worldwide, including the Museo Thyssen-Bornemisza, Madrid, Spain, and the Deste Foundation in Athens, Greece and is in the collection of the Whitney Museum.
-She has taught painting and sculpture as Artist in Residence at Yale Summer School of Art and Music, and lectured widely at institutions such as Columbia University, Boston University, Yale University, Brandeis University, and the Baltimore Museum of Art.
-Hilary also blogs for the Huffington Post and the New York Academy of Art.
+Hilary Harkness (b.
+1971, Detroit, MI) graduated Phi Beta Kappa from the University of California, Berkeley, CA, in 1993, and received her M.F.A. from Yale University School of Art, New Haven, CT, in 1996.
+A former professional violinist, Harkness honed her unique artistic worldview while living in San Francisco, CA, and now lives and works in Brooklyn, NY.
+Her work has been exhibited worldwide, including the Museo Thyssen-Bornemisza, Madrid, Spain, the Deste Foundation in Athens, Greece, and is in the collection of the Whitney Museum of American Art, New York, NY.
+Harkness has been featured in publications including The New York Times, The New Yorker, Interview Magazine, Esquire, among others.
+She taught painting and sculpture as Artist in Residence at Yale Summer School of Art and Music, New Haven, CT, and has lectured widely at institutions such as Columbia University, Boston University, Yale University, Brandeis University, and the Baltimore Museum of Art.
+In 2013, Hilary co-curated Roy Lichtenstein: Nudes and Interiors at The FLAG Art Foundation.
+Harkness blogs for the Huffington Post.
+She is represented by Mary Boone Gallery, New York, NY.